Audio Inpainting: Revisited and Reweighted: Conclusion

 We have described the problem of modern optimization-based methods for audio inpainting, which consists in the lower signal energy in the center of the filled gap.
 We have presented a~number of ideas which can effectively deal with this problem and improve the performance of $\ell_1$-based restoration by bringing more energy to the gap.

 The sparse analysis model appears to be more stable in performance with respect to altering the settings of the methods.
 Moreover, the analysis model is superior to the synthesis model in most of the cases presented.
-Nevertheless, in terms of the SNR, the autoregressive Janssen algorithm can beat the presented variations in half of the cases, while in terms of ODG, it remains unbeaten.
+Nevertheless, in terms of the SNR, the autoregressive Janssen algorithm can outdo the presented variations in half of the cases, while in terms of ODG, it remains unsurpassed.

-In the future, formal listening tests should confirm the numerical results.
-A modification of the Janssen algorithm based on selected ideas from this paper should also be considered.
+In the future, a modification of the Janssen algorithm based on selected ideas from this paper should be considered.